 In the 22 years since my dad died, I have come to understand that losing a parent...at any age, under any circumstance...is a terrible loss.
 It is one of the biggest markers in any person’s life, and it is a milestone through which we all must eventually pass.

 But I have also realized that losing a parent so suddenly, so unexpectedly...when they are still so young, and you are still so young, too...is profoundly life changing in a way few people will ever truly understand.

 As someone who does understand, I’d like to share with you two things.
 The first is a quote, the one I send as a signature on all my emails.
 By Emmanuel Teney, it says, “There are no guarantees.
 From the viewpoint of fear none are strong enough.
 From the viewpoint of love none are necessary.”

-After losing my dad, this is something I know deep in my bones – that there are no guarantees.
+After losing my dad, this is something I know deep in my bones.
+There are no guarantees.
 We can never know what tomorrow holds.
 But we get to make the choice: will we be afraid – of trust, of intimacy, of being hurt – or will we greet each day grateful for another chance to live and love with an open heart?
-Will we turn away for fear of risk or rejection, or will we act with the knowledge that each moment we have is sacred?
+Will we turn away for fear of risk or rejection, or will we act with the hard-earned knowledge that each moment we have is a gift?

 This choice is something many people will never even know they have.
 But now you know.
 You know in the way I know.